RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 ---

-This page helps you manage your Redis Cloud subscriptions; it briefly compares available plans and shows where to find help wth common tasks.
+This page helps you manage your Redis Cloud subscriptions; it briefly compares available plans and shows where to find help with common tasks.

 ## Subscription plans